ckuelker/quick-guide-en-us/Dev/HPC/mpich.md

 ---

-## rpi/mpi/mpich/4.1a1
+## Raspberri Pi MPICH 4.1a1

 Building and installing `mpich-4.1a1` on a Raspberry Pi 4.
-The build will be performed in `/opt/hpc/rpi/mpi/mpich/4.1a1/bld` and the installaton location will be `/opt/hpc/rpi/mpi/mpich/4.1a1` to control the version usage of `mpich`.
+The build is done in `/opt/hpc/rpi/mpi/mpich/4.1a1/bld` and the install location is `/opt/hpc/rpi/mpi/mpich/4.1a1` to control the version usage of `mpich`.

 As root